material-components/material-components-ios/howto/README.md

 path: /docs/
 -->

+# Supporting documentation

+This section includes supporting documentation aimed to both improve the onboarding experience for teams that are new to Material Components, as well as cover advanced issues for those interested in the reasoning behind our decisions and contributing to the project.

-# How to use Material Components for iOS
+## How to use Material Components for iOS

 Material Components for iOS should be immediately useable out of the box with Apple's standard development tool chain.